Rounak396/tic-tac-toe/README.md

 # tic-tac-toe
 This is a 2-player tic-tac-toe game built with C++.
-Give proper inputs accordingly to play the game.
+Give proper inputs accordingly to play the game..